What are the goals and objectives of the pre-participation evaluation?

-The overall goal of the preparticipation evaluation (PPE) is to help maintain the health and safety of the athlete.
+The overall goal of the pre-participation evaluation (PPE) is to help maintain the health and safety of athletes.
 Its purpose is not to exclude athletes from participation but to promote safe participation.
-If not cleared, most athletes can be redirected to another sport.
+If not cleared, most athletes can be rehabilitated or redirected to another sport.
 This goal is achieved by adhering to the evaluation's three primary objectives.
-The three secondary objectives take advantage of the physician-athlete contact.
+The three secondary objectives take advantage of the doctor-athlete contact.

-- Detect conditions that may predispose the athlete to injury
+- Detect conditions that might predispose the athlete to injury

-- Detect conditions that may be life threatening or disabling
+- Detect conditions that might be life-threatening or disabling

 - Meet legal and insurance requirements